Terms and Conditions

 If you establish and access the Cryptocurrencies Hub, you will be able to hold a Crypto Asset balance and, buy, sell, receive and send Crypto Assets, among other benefits.
 Any balance in your Cryptocurrencies Hub represents your ownership of the amount of each Crypto Asset shown.
 You will not hold the digital Crypto Assets themselves in your Crypto Asset balance.
-Some custody, trading and transfer services for Crypto Assets are performed for us by our licensed service provider, Paxos Trust Company, LLC, or other appropriately licensed or otherwise authorized service provider ("Service Provider").
-Your use of the Cryptocurrencies Hub may depend on you having a personal Venmo account in good standing and us verifying the required identifying information you provide to us, and you can only use your Cryptocurrencies Hub by accessing it through your personal Venmo account.
+Some custody, trading and transfer services for Crypto Assets are performed for us by Paxos Trust Company, LLC, ("Paxos") or other appropriately licensed or otherwise authorized service provider (each, including Paxos, a "Service Provider").
+Your use of the Cryptocurrencies Hub may depend on you having a personal Venmo account in good standing and us verifying the required identifying information you provide to us.
+You can only use your Cryptocurrencies Hub by accessing it through your personal Venmo account.
 If you are a Hawaii resident, we will not allow you to establish a Cryptocurrencies Hub at this time.
 We will automatically link your Cryptocurrencies Hub to your personal Venmo account.
 Your login credentials for your personal Venmo account act as the credentials to access your Cryptocurrencies Hub.

 Before you are able to first access your Cryptocurrencies Hub, we must verify or have previously verified the required identifying information that you provide to us.
 The required identifying information is: name, physical address, date of birth and taxpayer identification number.
 We may require additional information from you from time to time in order to verify the required identifying information, such as a copy of your government issued photo ID or evidence of your residency, like a utility bill.
 For some uses of your Cryptocurrencies Hub we may request that you provide a picture of your face or other biometric information for identity verification purposes.
 An alternative to providing biometric information to verify your identity will be made available.